Villa Park in Birmingham, home of Aston Villa FC

 Villa Park is one of English football's most historic and atmospheric venues, home to Aston Villa since 1897.
 With a capacity of 42,682, the stadium has hosted more FA Cup semi-finals than any other ground and was a venue for Euro 96.
 The distinctive Holte End, one of the largest single-tier stands in English football, creates a wall of noise that makes Villa Park a formidable fortress.
 The stadium's traditional design, featuring the ornate Trinity Road Stand and the iconic clock, evokes the golden era of English football.

 Located in the Aston district of Birmingham, approximately 2 miles north of the city centre, Villa Park sits in the heart of England's second city.
 The surrounding area has strong working-class roots and passionate support for the Villans.
 Whether watching Aston Villa compete in the Premier League, taking the stadium tour that includes the famous Holte End tunnel, or visiting the club museum, Villa Park offers a quintessentially English football experience rivalling any venue including Old Trafford and Anfield.
+Placed within the broader landscape of other Premier League grounds such as Goodison Park and Molineux.

 Key Features

-- ✓One of England's most historic grounds, hosting football since 1897
+• One of England's most historic grounds, hosting football since 1897

-- ✓The Holte End - one of the largest single-tier stands in English football holding 13,000 fans
+• The Holte End - one of the largest single-tier stands in English football holding 13,000 fans

-- ✓Hosted more FA Cup semi-finals than any other English stadium
+• Hosted more FA Cup semi-finals than any other English stadium

-- ✓Euro 96 venue - witnessed some of the tournament's most memorable moments
+• Euro 96 venue - witnessed some of the tournament's most memorable moments

-- ✓Traditional English ground with ornate Victorian architecture on Trinity Road Stand
+• Traditional English ground with ornate Victorian architecture on Trinity Road Stand

 History